-SUMMARY: The purpose of this NOPI is to inform the research community of the opportunity to submit grant applications to fund quality research under the broad subject area of sustainability.
+SUMMARY: The purpose of this NOPI is to inform the invited applicants to submit their full grant applications.
 HUD is primarily interested in sponsoring cutting edge research in affordable housing development and preservation; transportation-related issues; economic development and job creation; land use planning and urban design; green and sustainable energy practices; and a range of issues related to sustainability.
 This NOPI is governed by the information and instructions found in HUD's Fiscal Year 2010 Notice of Funding Availability (NOFA) Policy Requirements and General Section that the Department posted on June 7, 2010 (FR 5415-N-01).

-APPLICATION DEADLINE DATE: The pre-application deadline date is 11:59:59 p.m. eastern time on February 4, 2011.
-Pre-applications and full applications must be received by Grants.gov.
+FULL APPLICATION DEADLINE DATE: The deadline date is 11:59:59 p.m. eastern time on July 7, 2011.
+Full applications must be received by Grants.gov.
 Applicants need to be aware that following receipt, applications go through a validation process in which the application may be accepted or rejected.
 Please allow time for this process to ensure that you meet the timely receipt requirements.
-Please see the 2010 General Section for instructions for timely receipt, including actions to take if the application is rejected.
+Refer to the 2010 General Section to retrieve instructions for timely receipt, including actions to take if your application is rejected.
 The General Section contains information on using the most current Adobe Reader, timely receipt policies, and other application information.